AnishMishra1/ecommerce/Readme.md

 => Used the nodemailer for sending the mail to user for password reset.

 => Create authorization for admin for create ,update , delete the product.

+=> Create reset Api and also generate token regarding reset password.

+=> fixing the Error of duplicate key and jwt expire error etc.